 Jonida adopts qualitative methods to gather data, such content analysis and semantic analysis, interviews, focus groups and action research on case studies, thematic analysis on literary works and archival research.

-She is an external member of the Accounting and Accountability Research Group (AARG) at Queen Mary, University of London (UK), an Honorary Fellow in Accounting at the University of Siena (Italy) and part of the Non-Financial Disclosure Research Group (SIDREA).
+She is an Honorary Fellow in Accounting at the University of Siena (Italy) and part of the Non-Financial Disclosure Research Group (SIDREA).
 Jonida is also member of several academic associations, such as the British Accounting and Finance Association (BAFA), the European Accounting Association (EAA), the Accounting History Italian Society (Societá Italiana di Storia della Ragioneria, SISR).

-Jonida is teaching the modules of Management Accounting Fundamentals and Financial Accounting.
+Jonida is currently teaching the modules of Financial Accounting, Advanced Financial Management, Commercial and Investment Banking, Accounting Theory and Regulations.
 She has six years’ experience as an Assistant Lecturer at the Department of Business and Law (University of Siena), in co-teaching the modules of Financial Reporting and International Financial Accounting.

 - Carungu, J., Di Pietra, R., & Molinari, M. (2021).
 The impact of a humanitarian disaster on the working approach of accountants: a study of contingent effects.
 Accounting, Auditing & Accountability Journal, (3ABS). https://doi.org/10.1108/AAAJ-08-2020-4789.